 Test Node js Azure Function Locally

-Now the Azure Function is created.
+Now, the Azure Function is created.
 To make sure the function is working as expected.
 We can test it locally.
 Press F5 to run the function.
-Now you can able to see the Azure Function project ran successfully and provided us with the below Azure Function URL.
+Now you can see the Azure Function project ran successfully and provided us with the below Azure Function URL.

 http://localhost:7071/api/MyNewAzureFunctionVS

-Now Open Your Favorite browser and paste the above URL, you can able to see, we got the expected output.
-We tried executing the below URL with the name value as a query string parameter. http://localhost:7071/api/MyNewAzureFunctionVS?name=Sakti
+Now, Open Your Favorite browser and paste the above URL.
+You can see we got the expected output.
+We tried executing the URL below with the name value as a query string parameter. http://localhost:7071/api/MyNewAzureFunctionVS?name=Sakti

 Deploy Node js Azure Function To Azure from Visual Studio Code